blbadger/blbadger.github.io/clifford-attractor.md

 ## Semicontinuous Clifford attractor

-The clifford attractor, also known as the fractal dream attractor, is the system of equations:
+The Clifford attractor, also known as the fractal dream attractor, is the system of equations:

 $$
 x_{n+1} = sin(ay_n) + c \cdot cos(ax_n) \\